marikann/go-cookbook/basics/go-slices.md

 ## Best Practices

-- Use `make` to create slices with a predefined capacity if the size is predictable.
 - Use `append` carefully, as it might lead to allocation of a new underlying array if the capacity is exceeded.

 ## Common Pitfalls